Frosty515/arduino-server/README.md

 3. GCC
 4. binutils
 5. nodejs
+6. npm

 ### Installation of requirements

 #### Debian/Ubuntu

-Run `sudo apt update && sudo apt install build-essential libcjson-dev nodejs`
+Run `sudo apt update && sudo apt install build-essential libcjson-dev nodejs npm`

 #### Arch

-Run `sudo pacman -Syu base-devel cjson nodejs`
+Run `sudo pacman -Syu base-devel cjson nodejs npm`

 ## Building

+1. For the first build, run `cd js-server && npm update`
-1. `arduino/arduino.ino` needs to be built and uploaded to the arduino.
+2. `arduino/arduino.ino` needs to be built and uploaded to the arduino.
-2. Run `make -C cpp-backend -j<N> all`, where `<N>` is the number of jobs or the amount of logical processors in your system.
+3. Run `make -C cpp-backend -j<N> all`, where `<N>` is the number of jobs or the amount of logical processors in your system.

 ## Running